-data from the central server, in which case the server can become overburdened and the rate of data transmission can slow considerably or cease altogether.
+15. Traditional file transfer protocols involve a central server, which distributes data directly to individual users.
+This method is prone to collapse when large numbers of users request data from the central server, in which case the server can become overburdened and the rate of data transmission can slow considerably or cease altogether.
 In addition, the reliability of access to the data stored on a server is largely dependent on the server's ability to continue functioning for prolonged periods of time under high resource demands.

-- 16 Standard P2P protocols involve a one-to-one transfer of whole files between a single uploader and single downloader.
+16. Standard P2P protocols involve a one-to-one transfer of whole files between a single uploader and single downloader.
 Although standard P2P protocols solve some of the issues associated with traditional file transfer protocols, these protocols still suffer from such issues as scalability.
-For example, when a popular file is released (e.g. an illegal copy of the latest blockbuster movie) the initial source of the file performs a one-to-one whole file transfer to a third party, who then performs similar transfers.
-The one-to-one whole file transfer method can significantly delay the spread of a file across the world because the initial spread is limited by the bottleneck associated - Instead of relying on a central server to distribute data directly to individual users, the BitTorrent protocol allows individual users to distribute data among themselves.
+For example, when a popular file is released (e.g., an illegal copy of the latest blockbuster movie) the initial source of the file performs a one-to-one whole file transfer to a third party, who then performs similar transfers.
+The one-to-one whole file transfer method can significantly delay the spread of a file across the world because the initial spread is so limited.

+17. In contrast, the BitTorrent protocol is a decentralized method of distributing data.
+Instead of relying on a central server to distribute data directly to individual users, the BitTorrent protocol allows individual users to distribute data among themselves.
 Further, the BitTorrent protocol involves breaking a single large file into many small pieces, which can be transferred much more quickly than a single large file and in turn redistributed much more quickly than a single large file.
 Moreover, each peer can download missing pieces of the file from multiple sources-often simultaneously-which causes transfers to be fast and reliable.
 After downloading a piece, a peer automatically becomes a source for the piece.
-This distribution method contrasts sharply with a oneto-one whole file transfer method. - 18.
-In BitTorrent vernacular, individual downloaders/distributors of a particular file are called peers.
+This distribution method contrasts sharply with a one-to-one whole file transfer method.

+18. In BitTorrent vernacular, individual downloaders/distributors of a particular file are called peers.
 The group of peers involved in downloading/distributing a particular file is called a swarm.
 A server which stores a list of peers in a swarm is called a tracker.
 A computer program that implements the BitTorrent protocol is called a BitTorrent client.
-Each swarm is unique to a particular file, a file that is also unique in and of itself.
+Each swarm is unique to a particular file.